Robbed! Kendall Jenner Had $200,000 Worth Of Jewelry Stolen

-Kendall Jenner had $200,000 worth of jewelry stolen making her the second member of the family who was targeted by a robbery.
+Kendall Jenner had $200,000 worth of jewelry stolen, making her the second member of the family who was targeted by a robbery.
 Fortunately, there were no guns involved as law enforcement securities ruled the crime as an inside job.
 Kendall Jenner had $200,000 worth of jewelry stolen in the early hours of Thursday morning after a night out with friends in her flat during Wednesday night.

 Kendall Jenner calls 911 after she noticed something was amiss